ahmedmaherdev/school-system-api/README.md

 # School System API:

 Spring Boot School System is a Java web application built with Spring Boot and Hibernate.
-It provides an API for managing a school system, including users, schools, classrooms, and student enrollments.
+It provides an API for managing a schoolEntity system, including users, schools, classrooms, and student enrollments.

 ## Table of Contents